 VOCs can be emitted by products in your home, such as building materials, flooring or furniture.
-They can also be detected in some air fresheners and scented candles.
-Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.
+They can also be located in various air fresheners and scented candles.
+Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.

-Multiple scientific studies have learned respiratory diseases, asthma and other health conditions are due to bad indoor air quality.
-Allergies can also be aggravated by indoor air quality problems.
+Many scientific studies have learned respiratory diseases, asthma and other health conditions are due to inferior indoor air quality.
+Allergies can also be triggered by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality

 If your family has symptoms that worsen at home and go away when you leave, you may be struggling with indoor pollution.
 You should also talk to your doctor if you’re concerned about your health.

 - Ongoing cold or flu symptoms.
 A sore throat or runny nose that never improves could be connected to air quality.
 This is especially true if you don’t have symptoms when you leave your home.